K1NG-Devops/expo-app/WARP.md

 ## 🎯 Project Overview

-EduDash Pro is a React Native (Expo) mobile-first educational dashboard platform targeting South African preschools.
-It's architected as a multi-tenant SaaS with PostgreSQL/Supabase backend, focusing on student-teacher-parent engagement with AI enhancement.
+EduDash Pro is a React Native (Expo) mobile-first educational platform for South African learners, parents, and educators.
+It serves multiple organization types (schools, preschools, districts, tutoring centers) and supports **independent users** (parents without school affiliation).
+Architected as a multi-tenant SaaS with PostgreSQL/Supabase backend, focusing on student-teacher-parent engagement with AI enhancement.

 **Golden Rule**: Always design with students, teachers, and parents at the center.
 Every feature must make education simpler, smarter, and more engaging.

+**User Types**:
+- **Affiliated Users**: Connected to schools, preschools, or organizations
+- **Independent Users**: Parents/students using the app for self-study and exam prep (no organization)
+- **Guest Users**: Temporary access for app evaluation before signup

 ## 🔨 Common Development Commands